Understanding how LemLib's motions work

 }

 This looks great!
 Now, we can start moving forward even while we are still turning towards the target point.
 This produces the expected smooth curving motion.
-Also, since we’re always running the angular PID, the above issue is addressed; angular error at any point in the motion is immediately resolved.
+Also, since weāre always running the angular PID, the above issue is addressed; angular error at any point in the motion is immediately resolved.

 Is this the holy grail of move to point algorithms?
-No…
+Noā¦

-function doesn’t know that, so it starts driving forward.
+Suppose we have a robot thatās facing about 90 degrees away from the target point.
+Initially, going forward at all would be a bad idea since it actually brings the robot farther away from the targt.
+Unfortunately, our moveToPoint function doesnāt know that, so it starts driving forward.
 It thus takes a lot longer for the turn to execute and redirect the robot all the way back.
 An example of the resulting elongated arc motion is below, with the ideal curve in light blue.

 Level 4.
-Ideally, we’d decrease the lateral PID output if the robot is facing too far away from the target point.
+Ideally, weād decrease the lateral PID output if the robot is facing too far away from the target point.
 To do this, we can make a minor yet very helpful modification to our code for Level 3.
 Instead of using the raw distance to the target as the lateral error, we multiply the raw distance by the cosine of the angular error.

 This may sound arbitrary, but it makes sense when you consider the behavior of the cosine function: when the input (a.k.a. angular error) is near 0, cosine is near 1, so when the robot is pointing pretty close to the target, the lateral error is higher and it can start driving forward faster.
-If the input is closer to 90º, cosine is near 0, so the robot will slow down if it needs to turn.
+If the input is closer to 90Āŗ, cosine is near 0, so the robot will slow down if it needs to turn.

-flag is set, of course), so we just set lateralError is 0 if the angular error is negative — in other words, we don’t start driving forward until we are at most facing 90 degrees away from the target.
+Note that, if the angular error is obtuse, the cosine is negative.
+This is unintended as it will negate the lateral error, leading to the robot driving backward.
+A key guarantee of LemLibās moveToPoint implementation is that it only ever moves forward (unless the reversed flag is set, of course), so we just set lateralError is 0 if the angular error is negative ā in other words, we donāt start driving forward until we are at most facing 90 degrees away from the target.

 And our updated code: